best biceps workout

 BANDED DUMBBELL CURL

-The Banded Dumbbell Curl is an excellent exercise that also gives us the ability to increase peak tension on the biceps throughout the range of motion.
+The Banded Dumbbell Curl is an excellent exercise that also gives us the ability to increase peak tension on the biceps throughout the entire range of motion.

 In a regular Dumbbell Curl, a classic arm exercise, the contraction peaks at the midpoint of the movement and then dies off.
 When we add a band to it, the tension picks up right where it dies off and it continues to the end range of the movement at shoulder level.

-This is a standing dumbbell curl done with a band anchored to a low stable object and a piece of the band and one dumbbell in each hand.
-Slowly lift and curl the dumbbells toward you, pausing at the top, and you’ll definitely feel how difficult this becomes as you reach the top of the movement.
+2. Slowly lift and curl the dumbbells toward you, pausing at the top, and you’ll definitely feel how difficult this becomes as you reach the top of the movement.

 4.)
 STRETCH REFLEX – BEGINNING OF range of MOTION

-We don’t want to neglect the beginning portion of the biceps’ range of motion, and the Incline Dumbbell Curl is an excellent exercise to achieve peak contraction there.
+We don’t want to neglect the beginning portion of the biceps’ partial range of motion, and the Incline Dumbbell Curl is an excellent exercise to achieve peak contraction there.

 INCLINE DUMMBELL CURL

 We know when we do that we can antagonistically shut off the biceps, or at least allow for a greater stretch of the biceps.
 This gives us a stronger contraction coming out of the bottom of the movement as you curl the weights again.
+Doing a curl on an incline angle helps us achieve this.

 I recommend that you include this exercise and technique in every dumbbell bicep workout.